shashank-s-adsule/image-to-sketch/README.md

 ![bi-laterl filtered image](code/assets/process/recoloredfiltered.png)

+>[!Note]\
-[Note: output from this phase may look same as input but it helps in next phase while applying mask]
+>output from this phase may look same as input but it helps in next phase while applying mask
 ## applying mask on colored image
 in the end we apply edge mask on the colored image to achive our complete sketch image.